 As part of a pilot study of the National Groundwater Monitoring NAQUA, which is operated by the FOEN in close cooperation with the cantonal authorities, metabolites of chlorothalonil were detected in groundwater for the first time in 2017.
 The Swiss Federal Institute of Aquatic Science and Technology (Eawag) analysed hundreds of substances in samples taken from 31 specific monitoring sites using a complex, specially developed procedure.

-In 2018, these trace-analysis tests were extended to further monitoring sites and one of the metabolites was partly included in the NAQUA long-term monitoring which carries out analysis on the entire monitoring network.
+In 2018, these trace-analysis tests were extended to further monitoring sites and one of the metabolites was partly included in the NAQUA long-term monitoring which carries out analysis on the entire monitoring sites.
+A national data set from the NAQUA monitoring sites is now available for one of the chlorothalonil metabolites (R417888) for 2019.

-The investigations carried out in 2017 and 2018 enable a first nationwide assessment of groundwater pollution.
-These results indicate that several chlorothalonil metabolites exceed the limit of 0.1 microgram per litre in groundwater.
+Several chlorothalonil metabolites exceed the limit of 0.1 microgram per litre in groundwater.
 In particular, the three metabolites R471811, R417888 and R419492 are contaminating the groundwater in many areas of the Swiss Plateau used for agriculture.
-These results reveal that values of over 0.1 microgram per litre are detected in the cantons of Aargau, Bern, Fribourg, Geneva, Lucerne, Schaffhausen, Solothurn, Thurgau, Ticino, Vaud, Zug and Zurich.
+Values of over 0.1 microgram per litre were detected in the cantons of Aargau, Bern, Basel-Landschaft, Fribourg, Geneva, Jura, Lucerne, Schaffhausen, Solothurn, Thurgau, Ticino, Vaud, Valais, Zug and Zurich.
 Evidence of the metabolites R611968, SYN507900 and SYN548580 is also found at some monitoring sites.

 As the renewal of groundwater takes a relatively long time and the chlorothalonil metabolites are very persistent, it can be assumed that these contaminants will significantly impair groundwater quality for many years.

-The data that was gathered as part of the 2017 and 2018 pilot study is – like all NAQUA data – available at the cantonal authorities.
-The water suppliers concerned have also been informed about the results.
+All data gathered as part of the NAQUA national groundwater monitoring are made available to the cantonal authorities.
+The water suppliers concerned are also informed about the results.
 The cantonal authorities are responsible for providing detailed information on the quality of groundwater in specific municipalities.
 The water suppliers inform the customers about the quality of the local drinking water.

 The NAQUA national groundwater monitoring observes the status and evolution of groundwater nationwide and enables the effectiveness of the measures to be assessed.
 NAQUA monitors – in close cooperation with the cantonal authorities – the quality and quantity of groundwater at over 600 monitoring sites and reports on long-term changes.